jalcara1/EmotionRecognition/README.md

-# EmotionRecognition
+# Emotion Recognition
-We'd like to build a tool for Emotion Recognition
+Building a tool for Emotion Recognition with IA Algorithms